 The church has had a long association with the life of the city, has been involved in setting up new congregations in Christchurch, and was a founding member of the Baptist Union of New Zealand and the New Zealand Baptist Missionary Society (now called TRANZSEND), both of which had their original meetings at Oxford Terrace.

-The church building pictured below was opened in 1881 and then destroyed by two major earthquakes, and the site cleared in 2011.
+THE BUILDING – The church building was opened in 1881 and then destroyed by two major earthquakes in 2010 and 2011.
 Its classical design was notable in a city dominated by Gothic church architecture, perhaps reflecting our English roots by taking cues from Spurgeon’s Baptist Tabernacle in London.
 It was listed as a Category 1 building by the New Zealand Historic Places Trust.

 The church also lost three residential properties next to the church site.
-All of the buildings were insured and in 2016 plans for a new mixed use facility are close to being built.
-Insurance proceeds are expected to cover perhaps a third of the new build, as the church tries to develop facilities that are an expression of current church life.
-This will include gathering spaces, commercial offices for rent, a cafe, and 10 residential apartments.
-Our architect has described it as “a modern day monastery”… living, working and worshiping together.
+All of the buildings were insured and in 2016 plans for a new mixed use facility were finalised.
+Insurance proceeds covered about a third of the new build, which saw a development of facilities expressing contemporary church life.
+This included gathering spaces, commercial offices for rent, a cafe, with stage two including 10 residential apartments.
+It is hoped that stage two will commence late 2019.
+Our architect has described it as “a modern day monastery”… living, working and worshipping together.